AnkitPrakash687/SwapU/README.md

 * Robert Becthold

 ### APK
-Uploaded to the project repository (swapu.apk)
+Uploaded to the project repository [swapu](https://github.com/AnkitPrakash687/SwapU/blob/master/swapu.apk)

 ### Supported Devices
 Any device with a minimum SDK version of 21